Dryer Repair North York

 We confirm whether the dryer is overheating, shutting off, damaging clothes, smelling hot, heating when the drum is not turning, or tripping the breaker.

-We inspect the lint path, blower area, vent connection, and exhaust performance because poor airflow is one of the most common overheating causes.
+We inspect the lint path, blower area, vent connection, rear duct clearance, and exhaust performance because poor airflow is one of the most common overheating causes.

-We explain what caused the overheating and what must be corrected so the same safety issue does not return.
+We explain what caused the overheating and what must be corrected so the same condition does not return after the repair.

 What different overheating symptoms can mean